python-poetry/poetry/docs/docs/pyproject.md

     If your project is proprietary and does not use a specific licence, you can set this value as `Proprietary`.

+    A custom licence name may also be used here.
+If used, it will appear as is in your project metadata.

 ## authors

 The authors of the package. **Required**